Best Practices for Creating SEO-friendly URLs

 6. Add Keyword Modifiers

-Modifiers are words or phrases that give your URL more information.
-You may be able to rank for long-tail variations of your target keyword by including words like “best,” “guide,” “checklist,” “fast,” and “review” in your content.
+Modifiers are words or phrases that provide additional information to your URL.
+You can potentially rank for long-tail variations of your target keyword by incorporating words like “best,” “guide,” “checklist,” “fast,” and “review” into your content.

 For example, in this report for our competitor’s website about SEO experiments, the words “test” and “tester” appear several times.

-It could be a good idea to incorporate one of these in our URL.
-This would help us rank higher for phrases like “SEO tests” and “SEO testing” without having a significant influence on our keyword density.
+It could be a good idea to incorporate one of these into our URL.
+This would help us rank higher for phrases like “SEO tests” and “SEO testing” without significantly affecting our keyword density.

 7. Make Your URL Slug Appealing

-Organic click-through rate is an important ranking component in search engines.
+The organic click-through rate is a crucial ranking factor in search engines.
 Along with your title tag, your URL has a significant impact on whether or not someone clicks on your listing in SERPs.

-Our possible URL is brief and focused on our primary target term.
-When users see our URL in search engines, it will be clear that our page provides what they are looking for.
+Our URL is concise and centered on our primary target term, making it clear to users in search engines that our page provides exactly what they are looking for, whether they choose to search on Google or type the URL directly.

 8. Make a Lower Case URL Slug